FAQ

 In your opinion what makes conspiracy theories so interesting?

-I’m interested in conspiracy theories because – like any responsible citizen – I want to know if members of the government, corporations, and the like are involved in conspiracies.
+Like any responsible citizen, I want to know if members of the government, corporations, and the like are involved in conspiracies.
 That seems like the kind of thing we should be interested in finding out about.
-We can’t assume they aren’t involved in conspiracies, because recent history has shown us that conspiracies are more common than many of us think; the revelations of the NSA’s mass surveillance programme by Edward Snowden is a notable example.
+We can’t just assume they aren’t involved in conspiracies, because history (recent and not so recent) has shown us that conspiracies are more common than many of us typically think; the revelations of the NSA’s mass surveillance programme by Edward Snowden is a notable example.
 As such, we need to treat claims of conspiracy seriously, just so we can check to see that our open and transparent governments are, in fact, operating in a transparent and open fashion.

 That’s the serious answer, but there’s another reason I’m interested in conspiracy theories; some are often fun, sometimes bizarre stories, and I like reading about them (as do a great many people).
 You don’t have to believe in the conspiracies to be interested in learning more about conspiracy theories.